CalPERS Investment Office Saves Millions in Expenses over Six-Year Period; More Cost Effective than Peers

 Increase in internally managed funds results in significant cost reductions

-SACRAMENTO, CA - The California Public Employees' Retirement System (CalPERS) today reported annual ongoing fees and expenses for its investment operations have declined by approximately $402 million since fiscal year 2010-11.
+SACRAMENTO, CA - The California Public Employees' Retirement System (CalPERS) today reported annual ongoing fees and expenses for its investment operations have declined by approximately $281 million* since fiscal year (FY) 2010-11.
 The annual CEM Benchmarking survey also found that CalPERS is a low-cost system compared to its peers.

 "The Investment Office has worked diligently to decrease the costs to the Fund," said Henry Jones, CalPERS Board vice president and Investment Committee chair.
 "The team's commitment to internal asset management and innovative cost reductions have resulted in significant savings."

-The cost to manage the portfolio for fiscal year 2015-16 was approximately $1.47 billion, with external management fees contributing 92 percent of the amount.
+The cost to manage the portfolio for FY 2015-16 was approximately $1.47 billion, with external management fees contributing 92 percent of the amount.

 Contributors to the savings include transitioning assets from external managers to internal management when possible, reducing external management fees, and decreasing the number of outside consultants and advisors.
 These savings exclude profit sharing fees to external managers, which can be volatile.